 This may result in incompatibilities with different WordPress plugins stopping you from adding more features and functionalities while keeping your site performing smoothly.

 It happens because premium themes don’t have to go through a strict review process and you’re pretty at on yourself if you face such a problem.

 Remember, when you purchase a regular license of a premium theme, you’re not hiring that theme shop or developer for exclusive customization or setup.

-Most of the popular theme shops give access to their documentation and support feature (via forums) if you need any help.
+Most of the popular theme shops give access to their documentation and support features (via forums) if you need any help.
 You may get preferential or dedicated support according to the theme club’s policy and the amount you pay.

-But generally, any premium theme shop should have high-quality products, timely support system, extensive documentation, and instant activation.
+But generally, any premium theme shop should have high-quality products, a timely support system, extensive documentation, and instant activation.

-Free vs Premium WordPress Themes
+Free vs Premium WordPress Themes: Preferred Applications

 Choosing between free vs premium WordPress themes can be time-consuming and you may get confused about what you should use for your website.

 Ask yourself the following questions and most probably you’ll get answers instantly.